Before you call

 - Check for updated software, firmware, and operating-system device drivers for your Lenovo product.
 The Lenovo Warranty terms and conditions state that you, the owner of the Lenovo product, are responsible for maintaining and updating all software and firmware for the product (unless it is covered by an additional maintenance contract).
 Your service technician will request that you upgrade your software and firmware if the problem has a documented solution within a software upgrade.

-- If you have installed new hardware or software in your environment, check Lenovo ServerProven website to make sure that the hardware and software are supported by your product.
+- If you have installed new hardware or software in your environment, check Lenovo ServerProven website to make sure that the hardware and software is supported by your product.

 - Go to Lenovo Data Center Support and check for information to help you solve the problem.